 The best exhaust fan for a bathroom is a Panasonic multi-speed fan (50-80-110 CFM) with a DC motor with or without a light.
 The fans with the installation bracket allow for clean installation by minimizing any patching and painting as well as the least amount of potential complications.

 Aside from Panasonic, the Delta Breez exhaust fans have really impressed us with their construction, quietness, and efficiency.
 These are our middle of the line fans we recommend to clients that want great quality and performance for the money.
+For a detailed brand comparison and pricing information, our contractors can consult with you to assess your specific needs.

 The NuTone/ Broan line, while around for a long time, tends to trail behind other brands in quality.
 Even though they have a few expensive models on their lineup, we still consider them as the lower-tiered manufacturer as their brackets and housings feel thinner.